cflucas97/comp285-fall22/_announcements/announcement-week-01.md

 #### Welcome Priya to Teaching Staff!

 - Please join me in welcoming Priya as one of our two TAs for the semester!
-You can check out her weekly office hour schedule in the "Meeting Times" section of the course website.
+- Her weekly OH schedule is as follows:
+  - Thursday: 11:00 AM -12:00 PM ET
+  - Friday: 10: 00 AM - 11:00 AM ET

 #### Miscellaneous
+- Apply to Google Tech Exchange program!
+(Due Monday 09/12) More info [here](https://buildyourfuture.withgoogle.com/programs/tech-exchange).
 - I've enjoyed starting to get to know some of you and learning of your interests and goals for your future!
-- I look forward to meeting the rest of you and our continued conversations over the semester.
+I look forward to meeting the rest of you and our continued conversations over the semester.

 {: .fs-5 }